f-w/MyGovBC-widget-resizable-iframe/README.md

 ## Defining instance-specific module configruations variables

 The behavior of a module often needs to vary from instance to instance.
-For instance,
+For reasons such as

 * a RESTful service url end point may differ from dev to prod,
-* you may want to enable debug only on non-prod instances
+* only enable debug on non-prod instances
-* you may want to define a "secret" variable that is not published in source code but available to a runtime instance
+* defining a "secret" variable that is not published in source code but available to a runtime instance

 `myGov` supports two ways to define instance-specific module configuration variables